mareklinka/SafeNetTokenSigner/README.md

 # SafeNetTokenSigner
-A SignTool alternative that can automatically unlock SafeNet hardware tokens
+A SignTool alternative that can unlock SafeNet hardware tokens without user interaction